Chart Color Schemes

 Hampton Park - East features high concentrations of family households, with a fairly typical median household size

 Family households constitute 82.1% of all households, including 46.5% couples with children, 18.9% couples without children, and 15.1% single parent families.
 Non-family households comprise the remaining 17.9%, with lone person households at 14.4% and group households making up 3.5%.
-The median household size is 3.2 people, aligning with Greater Melbourne's average.
+The median household size is 3.2 people, which aligns with Greater Melbourne's average.

 Frequently Asked Questions - Households